cabforum/smime/SBR.md

 f. `nameConstraints` (MAY be present)

-   This extension SHOULD be marked critical[^*].
+   This extension SHOULD be marked critical[^1].

-[^*]: Non-critical Name Constraints are an exception to [RFC 5280 (4.2.1.10)](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.10), however, they MAY be used until the `nameConstraints` extension is supported by Application Software Suppliers whose software is used by a substantial portion of Relying Parties worldwide.
+[^1]: Non-critical Name Constraints are an exception to [RFC 5280 (4.2.1.10)](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.10), however, they MAY be used until the `nameConstraints` extension is supported by Application Software Suppliers whose software is used by a substantial portion of Relying Parties worldwide.

 g. `extKeyUsage` (MAY be present for Cross Certificates; SHALL be present otherwise)